Explainer: The Oslo Accords

 • Violent, right-wing Israeli extremists further undermined any possibility of the Oslo Accords leading to a lasting peace.
 In particular, the February 1994 massacre of 29 Palestinians as they prayed in occupied Hebron by a U.S.-born settler, which began a wave of violence that undermined support for negotiations on both sides, and the assassination of Israeli Prime Minister Yitzhak Rabin in November 1995 by a Jewish extremist opposed to any negotiations with the Palestinians or withdrawal from occupied Palestinian land.

-Major Impacts of the Oslo Accords on the Ground
+Major impacts of the Oslo Accords on the ground

 • Most Palestinians experienced a deepening of Israel's control over their lives and land, with the PA acting as a subcontractor for Israel’s occupying army.
 The PA’s paramilitary police, which are armed and trained by the U.S., continue to work closely with the Israeli army to suppress political dissent and resistance to Israel’s occupation and apartheid system, with the PA leadership becoming increasingly authoritarian over time.
 (See here for more on the Palestinian Authority)